jakeTran42/Core-Unix-Utilities/ReadMe.md

 1. List the files with a particular extension, like `ls /MakeSchool/CoreA/Core-Unix-Utilities/Animals/*.txt`
 1. List the files in a subdirectory, like `ls -R`
 1. Navigate to a subdirectory, like `cd /project`
-1. Navigate to the parent directory of your working directory
+1. Navigate to the parent directory of your working directory `cd -P` or `cd /`
-1. Navigate to a nested subdirectory, like `path/to/project`
+1. Navigate to a nested subdirectory, like ` cd path/to/project`
-1. Navigate to your home directory
+1. Navigate to your home directory `cd ~`
 1. Navigate back to the previous directory
+`cd ..`

 ### Variables